iluvjava/Maths/Notebook 2.0/AMATH 503/Separation of Variables.md

 \sin(\lambda L) = 0 \implies \lambda_n = \frac{n\pi}{L} \forall \; n\in \mathbb{N}
 $$

-And $\lambda_n$ are called the eigenvalues, and for each value of $\lambda_n$ there is a eigenfunction associated with it.
+And $\lambda_n$ are called the eigenvalues, and for each value of $\lambda_n$ there is a Basis Function associated with it.
 The function will be like:

 $$
 \sin \left(